 By far, the heavy use of pesticides like DDT being sprayed on crops in some countries is an issue that requires public attention as to what affect these pesticides have on humans.

 From the tragedy of the deaths of two little girls, aged 1 1/2 and 4 from pesticide poisoning, the effects on humans of pesticides can be very sad indeed.
+The take home message is support organic agriculture, and even better yet buy products that support organic regenerative agriculture.
+And if possible, grow your own food.
+Start with a Victory Garden.

-Read more on pesticides, including those in food:
+More on pesticides, including those in food: